 Choosing a fund is one of the biggest decisions you can make to do with your superannuation.
-Which fund, or funds, hold your savings can have a massive impact on how much money you have for retirement, so it’s a good idea to do some research before deciding on a super fund.
+Which fund, or funds, hold your savings can have a significant impact on how much money you have for retirement, so it’s a good idea to do some research before deciding on a super fund.

 What is Choice?

-Choice in superannuation means that you have the right to decide into which fund your superannuation is paid.
+Choice in superannuation means you have the right to decide into which fund your superannuation is paid.
 Each fund has different fees, investment options and benefits, and offers a different return on your money.
 Most Australians are free to choose a fund that best suits their needs.

 Do I have Choice?

 Generally you will be entitled to Choice and must be offered access to choice of fund by your employer for your SG contributions.
 Your employer will be required to pay a penalty if this is not offered.

 However, there are some people, usually those who are covered by industrial agreements and members of certain defined benefit funds, who are not able to choose their super fund.

 If you’re unsure whether you should be entitled to Choice, check with your employer or the Australian Taxation Office (ATO).